 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-We did identify certain deficiencies in internal control, described in the accompanying schedule of findings and responses as 2016-001 that we consider to be a significant deficiency.
+We did identify certain deficiencies in internal control, described in the accompanying schedule of findings and responses as 2017-001 that we consider to be a material weakness.